voormedia/ec2-snapshot/README.md

 License
 -------

-Rails ERD is released under the MIT license.
+EC2-snapshot is released under the MIT license.